 You've probably heard the advice that keeping a routine is important when training your dog — but one thing to remember is your dog is always learning.
 Consistency in communicating your training expectations for your dog is more important than training at the same time and for the same length of time each day.

 It's usually easier for most dog owners to practice short training sessions multiple times throughout the day, rather than trying to set aside an hour every day to practice training.
 Your dog will also learn faster and better with varied training times.
 Try to take advantage of daily training opportunities as they happen.
+For example, if you're working on sit and stay at the door, practice this every time you're going through the door with your dog!
+Not just during planned training sessions.

 With time your dog will feel safe and secure with a structured day, and won't get anxious if their schedule is a bit different day-to-day.